-Registration will close when we have reached the maximum attendance, or at midnight the Thursday before each session, whichever occurs first.
+Registration is now OPEN for the Tutor Training scheduled for November 8 and November 15.
+Registration closes when we have reached the maximum attendance, or at midnight the Thursday before each session, whichever occurs first.

 Click the Tutor Training Schedule button to see the dates of all tutor training scheduled for the 2014-2015 academic year.

 The following non-profit agencies are seeking volunteer tutors to work with adult students.
 Tutors can choose to work one-to-one, with a small group, or as a program assistant.
 To learn more about becoming a volunteer tutor for one of these agencies, please contact them directly.

 *Learn more about becoming a volunteer tutor by visiting the Tutor Pages of the Volunteer Literacy Tutoring Program at PCC.

 ESOL Tutor and Student Learning Packets: (Download Free)

 These ESOL packets were compiled by Adult Basic Skills department and Volunteer Literacy Program Coordinators at Portland Community College.
 The ESOL packets were made possible with the permissions of Pro Lingua Associates and New Readers Press.
 They are made available to PLC courtesy of the Oregon Literacy, Inc. website.